 Due to the shipping container’s portability and security, a popular application for the ISO container is turning it into a mobile office.
-Office container units are perfect office solutions for construction job sites, properties under remodel, boatyards, mining sites, and more.
+Office storage containers are perfect office solutions for construction job sites, properties under remodel, boatyards, mining sites, and more.

-Thousands of people have chosen shipping containers as the solution for their office needs.
+Thousands of people have chosen converted shipping containers as the solution for their office needs.
 But why work out of a container instead of building a permanent structure or converting a pre-existing room into an office?
-There are a handful of benefits that come along with using a shipping container base structure.
+There are a handful of benefits that come along with using converted shipping containers as base structures.

 All of Container Alliance’s office containers consist of insulation, electricity, windows, and personnel doors.
 These features separate them from the shipping container’s simple default form with two cargo doors, allowing for more convenient accessibility and replicated comfort of being inside a normal room.
 In addition, we offer 40ft units modified as both office and storage space in the same container, providing the beneficial aspects of both office and storage containers.

 Shipping container offices allow you to avoid the expensive strings attached to using traditional building methods such as foundation, walls, etc. After purchasing the container you can expect a high standard of quality for the next ten years or so, allowing it to pay for itself in the long run.
 For the customer with short-term needs, these units are also available for rent, allowing you to choose the length of your lease.
 We’ll arrange delivery and pick-up.